your-diary/piet_programming_language/README.md

 > *Individual pixels of colour are significant in the language, so it is common for programs to be enlarged for viewing so that the details are easily visible.
 In such enlarged programs, the term "codel" is used to mean a block of colour equivalent to a single pixel of code, to avoid confusion with the actual pixels of the enlarged graphic, of which many may make up one codel.*

 The codel size is automatically detected or can be specified via `--codel-size` option.
 Note that, generally speaking, the codel size cannot be uniquely determined.
-If a positive integer `n` is valid as a codel size, then any divisors of `n` are also valid.
+If a positive integer `n` is valid as a codel size, then any divisor of `n` is also valid.
 It is even known there is a program whose behavior changes as the codel size changes (see [*Multi-Codel Size*](https://www.dangermouse.net/esoteric/piet/samples.html)).
-When automatic detection is performed, the maximum valid `n` is adopted.
+When automatic detection is performed, the maximum valid `n` is used.

 ### 3.3 Stack